ecto/really-old-blog/about.md

 I develop creative applications for the Internet and mobile devices.

+I create digital and analog art for the love of it.

 ## What does Cam know?

 I consider myself somewhat of a renaissance man, though I specialize in the digital.